qrtl/axls-oca/purchase_order_hide_receipt_status/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This custom module is designed to enhance the user experience within the Odoo by preventing confusion between two similar field names.
-Upon installation, this module will remove the 'receipt_status' field from both the form and tree view within the purchase order section.

-This action is specifically implemented to avoid any misunderstanding with the 'reception_status' field, which becomes visible once the 'purchase_reception_status' module is installed.
+This module is designed to enhance the user experience by hiding the "receipt_status" field in purchase order form view and tree view.
+The purpose is to avoid any confusion that may arise when 'reception_status' field becomes visible once the 'purchase_reception_status' module is installed.

 **Table of contents**